maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <p align="center">
     <img src="/assets/img/gp_contours.png" alt="Image" width="650" height="500" />
 </p>
-<em class="figure">A different way to visualize a sample from a 2-dimensional Gaussian</em>
+<em class="figure">Figure 2.
+A different way to visualize a sample from a 2-dimensional Gaussian</em>

 The right hand plots show an alternate way to visualize this sample, where the y-axis now represent the value of $y_1$ and $y_2$ respectively for each observation $\mathbf{x_1}$ and $\mathbf{x_2}$.
 In this way we could easily imagine calculating the covariance matrix between more data-points and plotting a sample in the way shown in the right hand plots, but the left hand plots don't allow this view.